 Include the cost for an approved Code Review Agent for drawing reviews and building inspections for compliance with the building codes as required by the OSA per Section 24-30-1303(n)(II), (z) C.R.S.

-Row 9: Construction Management:

-If applicable, include the construction manager fee.
+Row 9: Construction Management: If applicable, include the construction manager fee.
 Note that only paid, outside consultants are allowed.
+No departmental FTE can be paid through capital construction appropriations.

-Row 10: Advertisements:

-Include advertisement costs, if any.
+Row 10: Advertisements: Include advertisement costs, if any.